spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-publishing/handling-data-with-publish-and-synchronization.md

 ## 7. Models and Facade

 At this point, you can complete the publish part.
-Follow the standard conventions and let publishers delegate the execution process through the Facade to the Models behind.
+Follow the standard conventions and let publishers delegate the execution process through the Facade to the models behind.

-To do this, create facade and model classes to handle the logic of the publish part as follows.
+To do this, create Facade and model classes to handle the logic of the publish part as follows.

-Find the facade methods below:
+Find the Facade methods below:

 - `writeCollectionByHelloWorldEvents(array $eventTransfers)`